 Prom is your time to dress like a princess, so why not add a crown, right?
 I love the soft look of this dutch fishtail crown braid.
 To create this braid:

-Since some formal dresses are very clean-cut, it can be nice to contrast that with a messy braid for prom.
+Since some formal dresses are very clean-cut, it can be nice to contrast that with a messy prom braid hairstyle.
 Interesting braids shouldn’t be limited to the festival grounds — this center dutch braid going into a messy fishtail will be a standout style on the dance floor.
 Pair this braid style with a black dress and statement piece of jewelry.

 Usually when I see lists of prom braids, they’re limited to french braids or fishtails, but don’t forget about rope braids!
 These puffy rope braids are unique and flattering.
 To create this style: